 If you must ask the court to rule on your custody dispute, the law insists the court focus on whatever arrangement would be in “the best interests of the children.”
 Statutory factors the court must consider are:

 If your child custody dispute must go to trial, I advocate strongly for your rights by bringing to the court’s attention all pertinent facts that present your side in the most favorable light possible.

 Following a divorce or the death of a parent, grandparents can have access to their grandchildren severely reduced or completely cut off.
 Fortunately, Pennsylvania law allows grandparents to seek a court order for visitation.
 Some circumstances under which a grandparent can seek visitation include:

 There are other circumstances in which grandparents may seek visitation, or even custody of their grandchildren.
 If grandparents meet any of the necessary requirements to be pursue a custody action, the court will consider whether visitation is in the best interest of the child and decide the matter on that basis.
 In extreme cases, where parents are unfit and a child is in danger of neglect or abuse, grandparents can request custody of the child.
 I represent grandparents who want to maintain their loving relationship with their grandchildren.

 Kelly Family Law, PLLC provides knowledgeable child custody representation for parents in Chester County and vicinity.
-My office is conveniently located in Exton at 600 Eagleview Boulevard, just off I-76 at the Downingtown Interchange.
+My office is conveniently located at 674 Exton Commons, Exton, Pennsylvania.
 To schedule an appointment, call 484-899-9000 or contact my office online.